 § 4 Organisations and people

-Why is there no mention of the deployment practitioner role in the tables?
+Why is there no mention of the deployment practitioner role (§ 4.1.2) in tables 4.2?

 § 4.1.3 Roles involved in the deployment management activities